shovon/fediverse/learning/everything-fediverse.md

 By convention, in many triples syntax, we still need to identify a blank node, and that is done by a prefixing a label with a `_:`.

-Taking that above example, let's omit Alice's ID, and instead give her a name.
+Taking a previous JSON-LD example, let's omit Alice's ID, and instead give her a name.
 We can have her blank node ID be `_:alice`, and the set of triples in our custom syntax will look like so.

 ```
 _:alice https://exmaple.com/name "Alice"